DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Daylight Quality ( Still Photo )

-The GO Ultra usually delivers better video quality in daylight.
+In daylight, the Insta360 GO Ultra typically delivers superior video quality.
 However, starting with the DJI Osmo Action 5 Pro, DJI has made significant improvements in video quality.
-With the Osmo Nano, the difference in image quality between the GO Ultra and the Osmo Nano in daylight has been significantly reduced.
+By the time of the DJI Osmo Nano , the gap in video quality between the Insta360 GO Ultra and the DJI Osmo Action 5 Pro in daylight has narrowed considerably.

-Looking at more samples, you can see that the Osmo Nano is not always dark, and in backlit scenes, the Osmo Nano has more saturated colors and clearer outlines.
-This is consistent with the style of the Osmo Action 5 Pro and Osmo Action 360 - DJI has a clear preference for enhanced HDR performance that prioritizes pleasing colors over light levels and detail resolution.
+Observing more samples reveals that the DJI Osmo Nano is not dark in all scenes.
+In backlit scenes, the Osmo Nano has higher color saturation and clearer outlines.
+This is consistent with the tuning style of the Osmo Action 5 Pro and Osmo Action 360— DJI clearly prefers to enhance HDR performance, prioritizing pleasing colors, while making some trade-offs in light and shadow levels and detail resolution.

 However, closer inspection reveals that shadow detail is weaker and the sky is not as layered as on the GO Ultra, which presents a more three-dimensional image, a style that may be preferred by those with a higher level of image quality.

-However, it's worth noting that the resolution of the Osmo Nano is significantly better than that of the Osmo Action 5 Pro, and with DJI's continued improvement in image quality, maybe in 1-2 years, the phrase "DJI's image quality is not as good as the Insta360" will be a thing of the past.
-But for now, I personally prefer the Insta360's image quality.
+However, it's undeniable that the DJI Osmo Nano's resolution is significantly improved compared to the Osmo Action 5 Pro .
+DJI continues to make progress in image quality optimization, and perhaps in another 1-2 years, the claim that "DJI's image quality is inferior to Insta360's" will be a thing of the past.
+But personally, I still prefer Insta360's image quality for now.

 Starting from Ace Pro 2, we can see that Insta360 has put a lot of effort into the research and development of picture quality.
 Better picture quality, more complete software ecosystem and accessory system also make the product pricing unable to pursue the extreme price/performance ratio like DJI.